Create an Environment

 Environment configuration

-• Name - The name generates a unique identifier (ID), which can be manually edited to match your workflow, such as Dev Workspace, Staging Preview, or Production Live.
+• Name ID - The name generates a unique identifier (ID), which can be manually edited to match your workflow.
+You can also select an icon from the dropdown.

 Image loading...